jgollub1/tennis_match_prediction/README.md

 This will generate elo ratings from 2001 to 2019, and print out prediction accuacies from 2010 to 2019.

 To update K with the three additional features described in the report, please uncomment the code in rate() in elo_538.py.
+Detailed description on the three features can be found in Tennis_Prediction.pdf

 Data can be downloaded [here](https://drive.google.com/file/d/12gmvB41brLibGojE5pHbLsmsgT7jS_ix/view?usp=sharing).